Get to Know the Artist

 • My Studio

-My studio in Maraetai, Auckland is a lovely airy space overlooking native bush with squabbling tui, Kereru, Piwakawaka and even the odd Kaka all all add to a sense of joy and optimism.
+My studio in Maraetai, Auckland is a lovely airy space overlooking native bush with squabbling tui, Kereru, Piwakawaka and even the odd Kaka all add to a sense of joy and optimism.
 The tuis in particular take delight in diving bombing the dog.
 The dog, or studio assistant, a rather exuberant collie cross is very happy to lend his tail as brush.
 He has been spotted wandering around with a turquoise backside and yellow whiskers more than once!

 If you would like to visit the studio contact me and we can hook up a time.